SEN Information Report 2019

 There are also opportunities for parents and children to contribute to our policies on SEN and Equality.
 We do this through discussions with SENCo or the Headteacher.

 We offer a broad and balanced curriculum for all children and young people including those with SEN. Details are published on the school website.
 The way we adapt this for children with SEN and disabled children is set out in the School Accessibility Plan (see above).

 We use intervention programmes to support development across the curriculum.

 What expertise can we offer?

-Our SENCo has qualified teacher status and is working towards the National Award for Special Education Needs Coordination.
+Our SENCo has qualified teacher status and the national NASENCO award.

 All staff have basic awareness level training in team teach, first aid and participate in a programme of ongoing training based on needs of the children.
 Teaching assistants are trained to support the particular needs of the children they work with.